Sasha-Agapiev/Financial-Document-Querying-System/README.md

 ## How to run
 Make sure to first run the following installs:
+'''

-*!pip install langchain transformers huggingface_hub tiktoken*
+!pip install langchain transformers huggingface_hub tiktoken !pip install -q sec-api

-*!pip install -q sec-api*

-*!pip install streamlit newsapi-python newspaper3k*
+!pip install streamlit newsapi-python newspaper3k
+'''

 Ensure that "SEC_Report_Analyzer.py" and "News_Article_Analyzer.py" are in the "pages" folder before running!
 Essentially, just maintain the same file layout we currently have for the repository.